shadowm2/coke/README.md

 	}
 }
 ```
-Then your can use Coke like this:
+Then you can use Coke like this:
 ```
 use Coke;